FraCHrSte/WirelessSwitchInterface/README.md

 Be sure to enable the SPI interface on your GPIO header using either the command `raspi-config`

-Then reboot the system in any case.
+Reboot the system in any case.

 # Usage